penyt/pi-pen/README.md

 Go to http://localhost:5472 to monitor temperature of you raspberry pi.

-# Run it in baskground
+# Run it in background
 Using [PM2](https://pm2.io/docs/runtime/guide/installation/),  you may run the app in background.

-if there is no PM2 installed, use npm to install(official method)
+If there is no PM2 installed, use npm to install(official method)
 ```
 npm install pm2 -g
 ```